SciDataContainer/SciDataContainer/README.md

 The third argument of the function `register()` sets this conversion class as default for NumPy array objects overriding any previous default class.
 This argument is optional.

 Hash values are usually derived from the bytes string of an encoded object.
-If you require a different behaviour, you may also override the method `hash()` of the conversion class.
+If you require a different behaviour, you may also override the method `hash()` of `FileBase`.